pingidentity/terraform-provider-pingfederate/docs/resources/idp_to_sp_adapter_mapping.md

 ### Read-Only

 - `mapping_id` (String) The id of the IdP-to-SP Adapter mapping.
-This field is read-only and is ignored when passed in with the payload.
+This field is read-only.

 <a id="nestedatt--attribute_contract_fulfillment"></a>
 ### Nested Schema for `attribute_contract_fulfillment`